Gene-Weaver/LeafMachine2/README.md

 ---

 # Updates

+* November 27, 2024
+    * Added instrutions for installing/running CPU-only mode
+    * All Mac users should install using CPU only
+    * AMD Radeon GPUs are NOT supported, but it is possible if you want to modify the pytorch installation
+    * To test in CPU only mode, run the `test_cpu_only.py` file

 * August 14, 2024
     * Added newest version of keypoint detector
     * Automatic vertical alignment (rotate leaves to have lamina tip at at top, petiole at bottom)